My article isn't full-text! Now what?

 · Is the article full text in another database or in the library’s paper collection?

-Go to the library’s website, click on START YOUR RESEARCH HERE, and then click on Full Text Periodicals: E & Print.
+Go to the library’s website and click on Full Text Periodicals: Electronic & Print.

 · Is it on the Internet?